-Health Coaching Terminology Interview Guide
+Appendix A. Health Coaching Terminology Interview Guide

+Track changes below illustrate how one version of the guide changed as new questions were added to facilitate more standard inclusion across interviews.

 Note: Consistent with the goals and methods of qualitative research, not all sample questions are asked of every participant, not all questions will be phrased in the same way, and related questions may be added to the interview guide across successive interviews.
 Only when the scope is substantively changed such as the topics covered or methods used, would a modification be needed.